rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 ---
-title: Patching servers with dnf-automatic
+title: Patching with dnf-automatic
 author: Antoine Le Morvan
 contributors: Steven Spencer
-update: 05-may-2022
+tested with: 8.5
 tags:
   - security
   - dnf
+  - automation
   - updates
 ---

 # Patching servers with `dnf-automatic`

 Managing the installation of security updates is an important matter for the system administrator.
 The process of providing software updates is a well-trodden path that ultimately causes few problems.

-For these reasons, it is reasonable to automate the download and application of updates daily and automatically on the Rocky servers.
+For these reasons, it is reasonable to automate the download and application of updates daily and automatically on Rocky servers.

-The security of your information system will be strengthened.

-The `dnf-automatic` software is an additional tool that will allow you to achieve this.
+The security of your information system will be strengthened. `dnf-automatic` is an additional tool that will allow you to achieve this.

+!!! hint "If you are worried..."

+    Years ago, applying updates automatically like this would have been a recipe for disaster.
+There were many times where an update applied might cause issues.
+That still happens rarely, when an update of a package removes a deprecated feature that is being used on the server, but for the most part, this simply isn't an issue these days.
+That said though, if you still feel uncomfortable letting `dnf-automatic` handle the updates, consider using it to download and/or notify you that updates are available.
+That way your server doesn't remain unpatched for long.
+These features are `dnf-automatic-notifyonly` and `dnf-automatic-download`

+    For more on these features, take a look at the [official documentation](https://dnf.readthedocs.io/en/latest/automatic.html).

 ## Installation